William Dallas: Biography

-Notably, he translated Facts and Arguments for Darwin by German biologist Fritz Müller into English.
+Notably, he translated Facts and Arguments for Darwin by German biologist Fritz Müller and Erasmus Darwin by German biologist Ernst Krause into English.
 He also translated Karl Theodor Ernst von Siebold's Wahre Parthenogenesis bei Schmetterlingen und Bienen (1856) into English as On a true parthenogenesis in moths and bees and created the index for Charles Darwin's The Variation of Animals and Plants Under Domestication.